 The Blue House is located in a beautiful neighborhood south of Mexico City, Coyoacan.
 The House-Museum was acquired by Frida’s parents since 1904 and three years later Frida Kahlo was born at the house.

 When Frida married Diego Rivera, they lived in different houses in Mexico City and other countries, but always her favorite was the Blue House where she spent the best and worst moments of her life.
-In every detail, you admire the love that Frida and Diego had to the House.
+In every detail, you’ll see the love that Frida and Diego had to the House.

 One of my favorite rooms at the Frida Kahlo Museum is the kitchen-dining room with the yellow floor and a mix of prehispanic colonial style.
 I can imagine the influential personalities of that time as Leon Trotsky, Jose Clemente Orozco, Isamu Noguchi, Andre Breton among many others enjoying delightful dinners.
 The Russian politician Leon Trotsky lived with them while he suffered the persecution by Joseph Stalin.

 The gorgeous garden is decorated with wonderful prehispanic pieces, art, and beautiful plants.

 The house has been maintained at the request of Frida and Diego, as when they live there.
 The ornaments, paintings, and any detail have been preserved so we can enjoy it.

 Before dying Diego Rivera, he asked that the baths be kept closed for 15 years keeping in secret the content.
-Therefore, just a few years ago the secret has revealed and they discovered hundreds of photographs, documents, books, drawings, dresses, personal objects, corsets, medicines and more.
+Therefore, just a few years ago the secret was revealed and they discovered hundreds of photographs, documents, books, drawings, dresses, personal objects, corsets, medicines and more.

 The exhibition is now much more extensive and extraordinary, so now is the perfect moment to visit.

 Who was Frida Kahlo

 At the age of six, she got ill with poliomyelitis, because that, her right leg was shorter and she was forced to wear special shoes.